RULES OF CONDUCT

 4. Seek to have an employee commit fraud or assist in an act of commission or omission to aid fraud related behavior.

-Discussion: The term "fraudulent claim" includes but is not limited to charging a client or a third-party payor for a service not performed or submitting an account or charge for services that is false or misleading.
+Discussion: The term "fraudulent claim" includes but is not limited to charging a client/peer or a third-party payor for a service not performed or submitting an account or charge for services that is false or misleading.
 It does not include charging for an unkept appointment when the original verbal or written contract for services allows for such a charge.

 Rule 3.2 An individual shall not use misrepresentation in the procurement of certification or recertification, or assist another in the preparation or procurement of certification or recertification through misrepresentation.
 The term "misrepresentation" includes but is not limited to the misrepresentation of professional qualifications, education, certification, accreditation, affiliations, employment experience, the plagiarism of application and recertification materials, or the falsification of references.